sadmanca/ece344/README.md

 ## 19.5.
 DIY Locks Using a Single CPU/Thread

 Assuming a uniprocessor operating system, you could implement locks as follows:
-- would disable concurrency (assuming it ignores signals and interrupts)
-- not going to work on multiprocessors (and OS won’t let you change hardware)

 ```c
 void lock() {